 God took the form of a pillar of cloud by day and a pillar of fire by night and showed them the way.
 At this time, however, Pharaoh was sorry to let them go and sent armies after them.
 Just as they reached the Red Sea, the armies of Pharaoh, Israel’s mortal enemy, were seen following them.
 Then God told Moses to stretch out his hand over the waters, they parted, and the Hebrews set out across the dry land to cross to the other shore.

-According to biblical sources, Moses exist and he was blood-bound to Pharaoh, and Pharaoh is his half-brother, thus resulting in a bond of brotherhood.
+According to biblical sources, Moses exist, and he was blood-bound to Pharaoh, and Pharaoh was his half-brother, thus resulting in a bond of brotherhood.
 After years, the Lord killed Pharaoh’s armies and entered the path between the waters, but the Lord told Moses to raise his hand over the waters behind them; the waters joined together and covered all the hosts and their horses and chariots.

 The Jews crossed the Red Sea and then sank into the wilderness, and whenever they ran out of water, God would give it to them; whenever they ran out of food, He would give it to them.
 After the people had made a covenant to keep the Law, Moses went up to Mount Sinai for 40 days and 40 nights without eating or drinking anything, waiting for the Lord to write the Ten Commandments with his hand on two tablets of stone.